-Tip: Pick up English leaflets at the desk and follow exhibit markers in order.
+Tip: Pick up English leaflets at the desk to explain exhibits to kids.

 Weekend & Summer Workshops: